tfausak/tfausak.github.io/_posts/2011-11-03-developing-the-applist-user-interface.md

 ---
-title: Developing the Applist User Interface
+title: Developing the applist user interface
 ---

 Yesterday, [I introduced a new feature][1] I worked on this week: